jamesCodes808/reading-notes/README.md

 #### About Me:
-My name is James Ian, I like nerdy things 🎮 and am an aspiring full stack developer specializing in python 🐍 Here are some of the things I have learned throughout my journey! :books:
+My name is James Ian, I like nerdy things 🎮 and am an aspiring full stack developer specializing in python 🐍 Here are some of the things I have learned throughout my journey! 📚

 ![Itsa me James Ian](picture_resume_small.jpg)